PaddlePaddle/PaddleCloud/doc/run_on_minikube.md

 	```
 	mkdir <yourpath>
 	```
-	Minikube mount `$Home` path default,and you'd better to create path under it or you may find that it can't be changed in minikube virtual mathine or in kubertes pod.
+	Since Minikube mounts `$Home` path by default, we recommend creating the path under `$Home` which offers the flexibility of switching between directories in your deployment without stopping the MiniKube and mounting another one.

 1. Copy `ca` and generate `admin` certificate：
-	(We must use `ca` under `~/.minikube` instead of under `~/.minikube/certs`.)
+	(We must use `ca` under `~/.minikube` rather than `~/.minikube/certs`.)

 	```
 	mkdir <yourpath>/certs && cd <yourpath>/certs